-The public bus service is vital to several residents for access to doctors, shops, and other services in addition to providing essential links to the wider transport network and the recent decline in service levels have had a detrimental impact.
+The public bus service is vital to several residents for access to doctors, shops, and other services in addition to providing essential links to the wider transport network and the recent decline in service levels have had a detrimental impact on accessibility.
 The need to retain and expand the village bus service has been a consistent message in the last two village surveys (19, 10) and these are reflected in these community aspirations.
+Community led transport options should be considered where commercial services are deemed inadequate.

 Public rights of way are a key feature that give Sutton Poyntz a sense of place (1) and their preservation, maintenance and access in the face of modern day pressures are a key priority for the community (10, 25).
 Some specific road safety issues not directly related to planning policy have been identified as of concern to the community (1, 8, 10, 36, 19).
-The community through its various representative bodies is to proactively co-operate and collaborate with regulatory, public, commercial and other third parties in seeking to develop transport provision that aligns with the transport objective stated in the Sutton Poyntz Neighbourhood Plan.
+The community through its various representative bodies is to pro-actively co-operate and collaborate with regulatory, public, commercial and other third parties in seeking to develop transport provision that aligns with the transport objective stated in the Sutton Poyntz Neighbourhood Plan.
 Specific issues identified by the community to be addressed include: